 Personal/Medical Leave of Absence Information

 A Personal/Medical Leave of Absence may be granted only in extenuating circumstances, such as illness or other unusual personal hardship, and requires detailed justification.
-Students must petition for such a leave through the Associate Dean of Students/Director of Health & Services, who is located in Foreman Hall.
+Students must petition for such a leave through the Director of Counseling Services, who is located in Foreman Hall.
 The final determination regarding the leave request will be made by the Vice President for Student Life.

 A Leave of Absence may not exceed two consecutive semesters (not including the semester in which the leave is granted).
 Summer sessions and inter-session are not considered semesters for purposes of this policy.